silksil/NOTES-CHEATSHEET/client/react/redux.md

 # Containers
 A container is a component that has direct access to the Redux storem, it:
 1. Receives state updates.
-2. Dispatches actions
+2. Dispatches actions.

-- To make the connection between react-redux you hav to `import { connect } from 'react-redux'`
+- To make the connection between react-redux you hav to `import { connect } from 'react-redux'`.
 - The function `mapStateToProps(state){}` takes in the application state as an argument, and object is returned that can be extracted as props in the container.
-- The function `function mapDispatchToProps(dispatch) {}`
+- The function `function mapDispatchToProps(dispatch) {}`.
-- To produce the container and glue React with Redux we have to connect the function(s) with the component, e.g. `export default connect(mapStateToProps)(Booklist)`.
+- To produce the container and glue React with Redux we have to connect the function(s) with the component, e.g. `export default connect(mapStateToProps, mapDispatchToProps)(BookList);`.

 # Reducer
-Reducers manage/return the new state.
+Reducers returns the new state.

 ## childrenReducer
 Is a function that reduces a piece of the application state - the data is returned through a function.
 Because an application can have many different pieces of state, it can have many different reducers.

-- Takes in two arguments: state and action
+- Takes in two arguments: state and action.
 - Has a switch statement to check the action type.
 The type property value is used to calculate the next state.
 - Calculates the next state depending on the action type.
 When no action type matches, it should return at least an initial state.
 - Assure that the state is updated in an immutable way => copy curren state plus new data: